 Hans-Meerwein-Strasse, 35032 Marburg, Germany

-More specifically, our activities cover analytical and physico-chemical research on experimental, theoretical, and numerical aspects of the electrokinetics and hydrodynamics in porous media and functional devices, with emphasis on separation science.
-The investigated materials are (i) patterned microchannels and membranes used, e.g., as integrated preconcentration units in microfluidic devices, and (ii) particulate and monolithic adsorbents employed as fixed-bed separation units.
-Our research investigates closely related topics and coupled transports with increasing complexity to achieve a thorough understanding of morphology, functionality, and microfluidic integration.
-This comprises the reconstruction of monolithic and particulate bed morphology, the understanding of the origin of disorder, its quantification, and consequences for dispersion, the characterization of the involved surfaces and interfaces, consideration of (electro)chemical reactions, the transient and stationary dynamics of the fluid flow fields, as well as the resulting (electro)hydrodynamics.
-Experimental analytical separation methods are combined with direct imaging techniques and advanced numerical simulation approaches for identification and analysis of key transport phenomena.
-The gained knowledge on how microscopic structural details and mesoscopic interrelations affect molecular transport allows us to better analyze, understand, and optimize separations traditionally observed on a macroscopic scale.
+More specifically, our activities cover research on experimental, theoretical, and numerical aspects of the hierarchical transport in porous media and functional devices.
+The investigated materials are (i) functionalized channel networks and membranes used, e.g., in preconcentration units, reactors, or desalination devices, and (ii) particulate and monolithic supports employed in separation and catalysis.
+Our research investigates closely related topics and coupled transports with increasing complexity to achieve a thorough understanding of morphology, functionality, and macroscale transport.
+This comprises the reconstruction of monolithic and particulate bed morphology, the analysis of disorder of spatially random systems and its consequences for effective transport properties, the characterization of the involved surfaces and interfaces, consideration of (electro)chemical reactions, the transient and stationary dynamics of the fluid flow fields, as well as the resulting (electro)hydrodynamics.
+Experimental methods are combined with direct imaging techniques and advanced numerical simulation approaches for identification and analysis of key transport phenomena.
+The gained knowledge on how microscopic structural details and mesoscopic interrelations affect molecular transport allows us to better analyze, understand, and optimize processes traditionally observed on a macroscopic scale.